Anglophone Crisis: Humanitarian consequences

 By January 2018, 15,000 people had fled from Southern Cameroons to Nigeria.
 This number increased to at least 40,000 people by February.
 By August 2018, more than 180,000 people had been displaced due to the war.
 As of May 2019, 530,000 people had been internally displaced, and 35,000 had fled to Nigeria.
 In June 2019, UNICEF said that 1.3 million people in the Anglophone regions needed humanitarian aid.

+It is clear that Anglophones and Francophones have experienced the crisis differently.
+Anglophones lost their family and friends in some of the riots.
+Some of them were severely beaten and many of them were arrested during the protests.
+The government cut the internet on the Anglophone side for about three months.
+Due to the lack of teachers, burned schools and the unsafe feeling of going to school, many Anglophones lost years of school.
+With the crisis boiling came the rise of separatists who committed inhumane acts.
+The separatists in Cameroon are "fighting to create an independent Anglophone state of "Ambazonia" since 2016".
+Armed separatist groups are kidnapping, terrorizing, and killing civilians across the English-speaking regions with no apparent fear of being held to account by either their own leaders or Cameroonian law enforcement".

+By 2024, Northwest Region had become the second most dangerous administrative division in Africa for civilians, with only Gezira State in Sudan being more dangerous.

 Other consequences

 The conflict has severely harmed the local economy.
 In June 2018, Cameroon Development Corporation, a state-owned company with 22,000 employees, declared the conflict could lead to the loss of 5,000 jobs on the short term.
 In July 2018, Cameroonian NGO Human Is Right reported that the war had caused a 70 percent increase in unemployment in the agricultural sector.
 The palm oil and cocoa sectors in Southwest Region had taken a severe blow, with state-owned company Pamol abandoning plantations in some areas.
 The private company Telcar Cocoa reported that the cocoa production had fallen 80 percent.
 The NGO suggested that companies make deals with the separatists in order to safeguard their facilities.
 By 2019, annual tax revenues in the Anglophone regions had dropped from US$800,000 to US$1,000, and by 2020 almost all tax officials had fled their crossing posts on the Nigerian border.
 The separatists aim to prevent the Cameroonian state from getting any income from the Anglophone regions, in order to make cost of controlling the region surpass the benefits.

 The conflict has triggered an exodus of the Nigerian business community from Southern Cameroons, as well as Nigerian traders who used to run key markets.

 Thousands of displaced people have fled to protected natural areas, endangering the wildlife there.